AltaOhms/azureiotedgelab/streamanalytics/readme.md

     ```json
     {
      "routes": {
-        "route": "FROM /messages/* INTO $upstream"
+        "telemetryToCloud": "FROM /messages/modules/tempsensor/* INTO $upstream"
         }
     }
     ```